 FBS 1.4 runs - released in January 2020.

-There are 75 simulations in this release.
+There are 75 simulations in this release (although we have recently added extra runs as part of a “1.4.1” set, upon requests from the community - so as of April 2020, closer to 120 runs).
 Most previous sets of simulations have been recreated with a consistent set of software (updates/bugfixes), however some runs have been dropped.
 Please be sure to note which version of runs you are comparing (and generally try to compare runs in the same release).
 If a run that was useful to you was dropped, please let us know so that we can add it back in.
 The version information is generally included in the simulation name, it is also contained inside the simulation database file (in the

 These runs are the first to use a more realistic distribution of seeing, which varies more strongly from season to season and year to year than our previous simulations.
 For more information on this new seeing distribution and why it was adopted, please see the discussion in https://github.com/lsst/sims_seeingModel/issues/2 along with the documentation linked there.
 In short, the new seeing distribution has a slightly worse median value, significantly worse tails toward ‘worse seeing’, and more variation from year to year and season to season … the new inputs are based on a much longer set of DIMM measurements than was previously available.